-- Behaviour and attitudes for learning as measured by yellow/red cards showed an increase for PP students vs NPP students (30% vs 10%) However with the new behaviour policy in place it is expected all these figures will reduce over the new academic year 2023-24. - Parent voice for all students is very positive and improving parent voice around their children feeling happy and safe in school. - Extra resources have increased access to revision and exam preparation eg 100 % of PP students received CGP maths revision guides and corbettmaths flashcards - Access to more online resources is leading to more engagement with home learning: eg in maths Year 9 PP average usage (hrs) of Sparx has improved from Autumn Term 22 (0.36) to Summer Term (0.54) - Students in KS3 Connect and KS4 Bridge, the school's internal Alt.
+- Behaviour and attitudes for learning has improved steadily at BBEC over the year The new PA2L has encouraged students to behave and work towards achieving rewards each term.
+22.3% of PP students received less than six behaviour points over the academic year 2023-24.
+We are expecting this to double by the end of this academic year. - Anonymous Parent voice for all students is very positive and improving parent voice around their children feeling happy and safe in school.
+(95%) - Extra resources have increased access to revision and exam preparation eg 100 % of PP students received CGP maths revision guides and corbettmaths flashcards. - Access to more online resources is leading to more engagement with home learning: eg in maths Year 8 PP average usage (hrs) of Sparx has improved from Autumn Term 23 (0.35) to Summer Term (0.45) Sparx Readers average usage. - 60% of PP students and parents have logged onto Class Charts which is helping to ensure these students are taking positive steps to improve their behaviour at school and take ownership of their learning. - Students in KS3 Connect and KS4 Bridge, the school's internal Alt.
 Ed.
 Provisions, receive a broad and balanced curriculum; departments allocate their most skilled teachers to work with students in these provisions.
-71% of students accessing KS3 Connect are PP. - High staff to student ratios and dedicated staff have ensure that students' personal development and pastoral care are of high quality. - The school has employed an Outreach teacher to work with students refusing to come into school to teach in the home and to gradually build up their confidence to re-engage with school education. - 83% of students accessing Bridge are PP; academic outcomes are improving and for those who attend regularly and have over 80% attendance. - The Hub has provided a safe and nurturing environment for vulnerable students, the majority of whom are PP, before school and at social times.
+67% of students accessing KS3 Connect are PP.

+- High staff to student ratios and dedicated staff have ensured that students' personal development and pastoral care are of high quality. - The school has employed an Outreach teacher to work with students refusing to come into school to teach in the home and to gradually build up their confidence to re-engage with school education. - The Hub has provided a safe and nurturing environment for vulnerable students, the majority of whom are PP (84%), before school and at social times.
 This has led to increased well-being and engagement with school from this cohort of students. - Intervention groups (talkabout for teens; your anger, your choice anger management programme; bespoke circle time programme; social skills group using advice from specialist teachers for autism) have supported students to develop their social skills, helped them to regulate their emotions and behaviour and have boosted self-esteem.
-Having these sessions has helped PP students to improve their wellbeing and mental health.
+The overall aim of the sessions is to assist pupils to improve their wellbeing, resilience and mental health.
+Pupils accessing these intervention groups are referred from SEND, however the majority of the pupils attending these sessions are Pupil Premium.